 Lilith Fowler is the Executive Director of Harbor District, Inc., a new organization created to revitalize Milwaukee’s harbor and surrounding area.
 Lilith’s career has focused on the intersection between business and community development, including work at a fair trade coffee company and the San Francisco Public Market.
 She served as the first executive director of Menomonee Valley Partners, where she helped launch an award-winning redevelopment effort.
 In 2017, she was recognized by the Milwaukee Business Journal as a “Woman of Influence.”
 She serves as the treasurer of Milwaukee Riverkeeper and has also served on the board of the American Civil Liberties Union of Wisconsin, the Urban Economic Development Association of Wisconsin, and the Maryland Avenue School Fund.

-In her decade as a stay-at-home mother of two, Lilith enjoyed having time for gardening and cooking, and spearheaded the transformation of a 14,000 square foot school parking lot into a green playground.
+Lilith grew up in San Francisco and has a BA from Pomona College and an MBA from Georgetown University.
+She and her husband Lincoln live on Milwaukee’s east side with their two children.
+In her decade as a stay-at-home mother of two, she enjoyed having time for gardening and cooking and spearheaded the transformation of a 14,000 sq ft school parking lot into a green playground.

-Active in the local water scene, Lindsay continues to work part-time at the School of Freshwater Sciences, and she currently serves on the Citizen Advisory Council for the Milwaukee Estuary Area of Concern.
-Lindsay lives in Milwaukee and enjoys spending her free time biking, hiking, and paddling.
-She looks forward to playing a role in the creation of waterfront that works for the citizens of Milwaukee, the economy, and the environment.
+Active in the local water scene, Lindsay serves on the Board of Directors for Reflo Sustainable Water Solutions, the Leadership Team for the Milwaukee Estuary Area of Concern Citizen Advisory Committee, and as a Key Initiative Coordinator for Southeastern Wisconsin Watersheds Trust.
+Lindsay lives in Milwaukee with her husband, and she enjoys hiking, paddling, and outdoor gourmet cooking.
+She looks forward to playing a role in the creation of a waterfront that works for the citizens of Milwaukee, the economy, and the environment.